 In her spare time, Lori loves to read, listen to music, hike, and recently, has developed an interest in photographing birds during her walks.

-This will be Lori’s first Cabot Community Celebrity Cruise.
-Her sister, Bonnie Rego, will be joining her on the cruise.
+Lori’s sister, Bonnie Rego, will be joining her on the cruise.